The Science of Human Potential

 Research has shown that people at postformal stages of development possess advanced mental, emotional, and relational capacities.
 They perceive the world in more nuanced ways, and have a deeper understanding of themselves.
 They are more effective leaders, better parents, better partners, and better friends.

 Researchers have identified three necessary elements that catalyze postformal growth.
 First, there needs to be a disorienting dilemma, where someone's current perspective is proving to be insufficient to solve a problem in their life.
-Then, there needs to be access to new perspectives, where that person gains information that allows them to see their problem differently.
-Finally, there needs to be a process of elevated sensemaking, where a guide, mentor, coach, or therapist supports the development of a more complex perspective.
+Many people experience challenges like this, whether in their workplace, their relationships, or in response to social problems.

+Finally, transformative growth requires a process of elevated sensemaking, where a guide, mentor, coach, or therapist supports the development of a more complex perspective.
 Many therapists and coaches support postformal development indirectly, usually by facilitating a process of elevated sensemaking.
 However, most professionals seem to be unaware of the developmental milestones that are required for postformal development, and do not structure their practice around supporting this kind of growth.

 Journal Name |